 - 1. Navigating the online experience - 2.
 Setting up WhatsApp with Professor and all in the course - 3.
-Navigating Blackboard and the course criteria - 4.
-Meet your Classmates (online experience) - 5.
-Attend orientation What this class is (and is not). - 6.
+Navigating Blackboard and the Common Purpose Portal 4.
+Meet your Classmates (online experience) 5.
+What this class is (and is not). - 6.
 Structure of the Course and Expectations - 7.
 Submission of Leadership Self-Reflection Paper: Cultural Intelligence - 8.
 Reading of Required Materials online review session of readings and concepts; group discussions - 9.
 Final submission of copies of all required documentation (emergency contact information, passport, vaccinations, etc.)

-Tentative Schedule: Face-to-Face Experience Abroad
+Week 1: Face-to-Face Experience Abroad

-Over two, working with UAlbany students in teams, students will be immersed in the multifaceted reality of their new country.
+Over seven days, working with UAlbany students and students from the other local institutions of higher education as guides, students will be immersed in the multifaceted reality of their new country.
 This provides the student with the opportunity to develop cultural intelligence and reflect deeply on their own leadership styles.
-Each day will begin at 9 a.m. and end at 6:00 p.m.
-Students are expected to fully engage in all aspects of the course.
+Each day will begin at 8:30 a.m. and end at 6:00 p.m. with all meals shared together.